Prokinetic Agents – A Scientific Review

 Pros and Cons of Natural Prokinetic Drugs

-It is important to realize that most natural and herbal medications are not regulated by the FDA, therefore the benefits posted on their labels may not always be completely accurate so it is important to be equipped with all the necessary information before deciding to try a natural remedy.
+It is important to realize that most natural and herbal medications are not regulated by the FDA, therefore the benefits (and purity of ingredients) posted on the labels may not be completely accurate.
+IT is crucial to equip yourself with all the available information before trying a natural remedy.

 Also, keep in mind that to get the medicinal benefits it is important to buy quality herbal products made with organic or wildcrafted herbs.

 While herbal formulas are generally safe, you should make sure you are using the correct dosage and buying quality herbs.
 Also, if you take prescribed medications, know that herbal supplements (especially in large doses) sometimes interact with your prescriptions causing other side effects.

 When Should Prokinetics be Used?

-Since many individuals with GI disorders, such as IBS and SIBO, often have nerve damage or bacterial overgrowth, which causes a very slow movement of food throughout their body, which can result from nerve damage within the GI tract or overgrowth of bacteria, they subsequently will often suffer from constipation and a plethora of associated symptoms.
+Individuals with GI disorders, such as IBS and SIBO, often have nerve damage or bacterial overgrowth, which causes a very slow transit of food through the gut.
+Subsequently, they will often suffer from constipation and a plethora of associated symptoms.

-Once an individual has completed their rounds of primary treatment for their disorder, it is suggested to follow up their treatments with prokinetics to stimulate the MMC to aid in prevention.
+Once an individual has completed primary treatment for the disorder, it is helpful to follow up with prokinetics to stimulate the MMC and to prevent relapse.

-It is also recommended to take prokinetic agents immediately before going to sleep, since, while we sleep, our body is going through several detoxifying and repairing processes and this is also the time period where we experience the most MMC waves.
+It is also helpful to take the prokinetic agents immediately before going to sleep since we go through many detoxifying and repairing processes during sleep and also have the most number of MMCs as we are fasting.